New York Welding Accident Workers’ Compensation Claims

 To protect against exposure to welding fumes and gasses, all welding surfaces should be cleaned to remove any coating that might increase toxic exposure.
 Welders should always remain upwind of welding fumes when working outdoors, and indoor worksites must be properly ventilated.

-If you are a welder who has been injured on the job, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (202) 986-7353.
+If you are a welder who has been injured on the job in New York, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (202) 986-7353.
 Our NY workers' compensation attorneys will fight to get you a fair settlement that pays for your medical expenses and other costs caused by your injury.